matatk/landmarks/README.md

 Landmarks
 =========

-This is a browser extension (for Firefox and Chrome) that enables navigation of WAI-ARIA landmarks, via the keyboard or via a pop-up (from the extension's toolbar button).
+This is a browser extension (for Firefox and Chrome) that enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu (from the extension's toolbar button).

 Landmarks provide a quick way to broadly signpost the function of different areas of a page (e.g. navigation, search, main content and so on).
 They can make navigation considerably easier for people who use the keyboard to navigate and those using assistive technologies such as screen-readers, because they make it much quicker to get an overview and to navigate to (and between) areas of interest.

-**Firefox users: This extension has been moved to the new WebExtension API so it can once again be used in Firefox.
+The following sections explain how to install and use the extension.

+If you're a web author/developer, check out the information below on [why landmarks rock, and how easy they are to put into your site](#information-for-web-authors-designers-and-developers)---in fact, if you're using HTML5, you probably already have landmarks on your site, but there are some ways to make them even more helpful, as discussed below.

+**Firefox users: Firefox now requires extensions to be signed.
+As getting the extension signed required some effort, it seemed like an appropriate time to also convert to the new and cross-browser WebExtension API.
 However, Firefox will only support keyboard commands for WebExtensions from version 48 (to be released on 2016-08-02).
 It works fully with Firefox Developer Edition already.
 Currently if you want to use it with Firefox, you will need to [build it yourself](#development).
 A version will be posted to Firefox Add-ons for easy installation shortly.**

 Installation
 ------------